APS Montessori at Drew is moving to its own building in 2019!

-AMAC was formed in late 2006 by several Arlington Montessori parents from different schools as a way to build community and to formalize years of Montessori advocacy.
+AMAC was formed in 2006 by several Arlington Montessori parents from different schools as a way to build community and to formalize years of Montessori advocacy.
 AMAC is not affiliated with any one school, but serves as a way for all Montessori advocates, public and private, to support Montessori education.

 AMAC invites you to join the ListServ and participate in AMAC meetings and events.

 Montessori in Arlington!